eresearchqut/VirReport/README.md

   }
   ```

-  If you are interested to derive the rna profile of your fastq files you will need to specify:
+  If you are interested to derive the rna profile of your fastq files you will also need to specify:
   ```
   params {
     rna_source_profile = true